-- Sewer Gasses: When waste and other forms of organic matter decompose, they release noxious fumes known as sewer gasses.
-If you have underused drains in your home or business, then their associated drain traps are most likely dry.
+- Sewer Gasses: When waste and other organic matter forms decompose, they release noxious fumes known as sewer gasses.
+If you have underused drains in your home or business, their associated drain traps are most likely dry.
 Unfortunately, dry drain traps provide sewer gasses with the perfect escape route.
-Generally, you’ll know you have a sewer gas problem when your kitchen or bathroom stinks of old, decaying sewage.
+You’ll generally know you have a sewer gas problem when your kitchen or bathroom stinks of old, decaying sewage.

-- Mold and Mildew: If you have a leak somewhere along your drain line, then there is a chance that mold or mildew will make their home near that new water source.
+- Mold and Mildew: If you leak somewhere along your drain line, then there is a chance that mold or mildew will make its home near that new water source.
 If you have mold or mildew near your drains, then their odor can easily permeate through your drain line.

 - Plumber Error: Like anyone else, plumbers make mistakes.
 Sometimes, those mistakes can lead to some quite unfortunate consequences.
 If a plumber, at one point or another, forgot to do something like installing a drain trap or sewage vent, then drain odor is right around the corner.

-Use a Little Boiling Water: Like bleach, boiling water kills several species of odor-causing bacteria and can help break apart clogs.
+Use a Little Boiling Water: Like bleach, boiling water kills several odor-causing bacteria species and can help break apart clogs.
 However, it can also severely burn you as well as damage your plumbing.
-So, if you choose to use boiling water, make sure to be careful to avoid burning yourself or hurting your pipes.
+So, if you choose to use boiling water, make sure to avoid burning yourself or hurting your pipes.
 Use a little bit at a time (around a half of a cup), and don’t use more than a gallon of boiling water total.
 If you still have stinky drains after trying a gallon of boiling water, contact one of our plumbing professionals.

 Vinegar and Baking Soda Might Do the Trick: Vinegar and baking soda can help eliminate clogs and odor-causing bacteria.
-To use them to clean your drains, pour a generous helping of dry baking soda into the affected drain.
-Then, add vinegar, a little at a time, until it reacts with all of the baking soda.
-You’ll know you’re done when you can’t hear any more bubbles after pouring more vinegar into your drain.
-Once you’re done, flush the drain with hot water for fifteen minutes to get rid of the vinegar smell.
+To use them to clean your drains, pour a generous helping of baking soda into the affected drain.
+Then, add vinegar, a little at a time, until it reacts with the baking soda.
+You’ll find the sound of bubbles subsides once the process has run its course.
+That will be your cue to stop pouring vinegar down the drain.
+Finally, flush the drain with hot water until the vinegar smell dissipates.